We’re often asked about the shelf life of our glue, as natural adhesives have an expiration date.

 Try to keep raw materials stored off the floor and away from walls.
 This allows for adequate air circulation.

-Durable shelving, racks, or pallets that hold items verticality protect materials and save valuable floor space.
+Durable shelving, racks, or pallets that hold items vertically protect materials and save valuable floor space.
 If you use shelves for paper products, they should be made of solid material instead of wire to prevent ‘patterning’ on the paper’s surface.

 Also, remember to keep all paper materials flat.
-Bent or folded paper doesn’t feed well into equipment and can cause adhesive to set incorrectly.
+Bent or folded paper doesn’t feed well into equipment and can cause the adhesive to set incorrectly.

 Questions About Proper Adhesive Storage?